top of page

 Josh King:

 Then it sort of came to this battle between Mr. Trump and Secretary Clinton, and Trump coming down the escalator, being very much himself.
 The one thing you could say about 2016 is Trump was the character Trump wanted to demonstrate.
-So many of these examples leading up to 2016 that I've talked about, going all the way back to Governor Dukakis in 1988, were examples of people who were actors trying to take direction from their headquarters and from their advanced people, but ultimately not being comfortable in their skin, playing a role that they weren't perfectly at home playing.
+So many of these examples leading up to 2016 that I've talked about, going all the way back to Governor Dukakis in 1988, were examples of people who were actors trying to take direction from their headquarters and from their advance people, but ultimately not being comfortable in their skin, playing a role that they weren't perfectly at-home playing.

 Dusty Weis:

-That notion of being yourself, of playing to your strengths in politics is certainly one that I've always strived to drive home during my tenure as a public relation's practitioner in politics.
+That notion of being yourself, of playing to your strengths in politics is certainly one that I've always strived to drive home during my tenure as a public relations practitioner in politics.
 But in that same vein, you had a front row seat for history as a junior member of the Dukakis campaign in '88.
 Then you went on to work for Bill Clinton, when he was president, as his events director.
 Someone who was pretty much always himself, for better or worse.
 But he was always honest about that.
 Was that direction that he was taking from you and the rest of his staff?
 Or was that also something that was just inherent in his personality?

 Josh King:

-So he is a master speaker, and a storyteller, and had the intellectual wherewithal and heft to back up what he was saying without a script, without notes.
 So the things that we might have been able to do through scheduling and advance work would be to take him to interesting places, put him against backdrops that evoked some of his policy views, and made the images of those speeches or moments all the more powerful because of where he was.
 But very seldom was he not doing things that were innate to him.

 He had that expression, so many times kind of mocked, "I feel your pain."
 But that guy grew up with a lot of pain in Arkansas.
 He really knew the plight the people were enduring, and wherever he happened to be, around the country or around the world, he could empathize with that.
 It was only a matter of finding those places around the country, around the world, that gave him the opportunity to meet with people, talk with people, shake their hands, until all hours, that was all that we had to do.
 We basically had to wind him up and send him out.